-Agricultural mechanization, truck transportation, and electrified irrigation in the Santa Clara Valley ended widespread farming in these rugged mountains.
-The orchard was abandoned in the 1930s soon after the demise of the Glenwood Hotel.
+Agricultural mechanization, rail and truck transportation, and electrified irrigation in the Santa Clara Valley ended widespread farming in these rugged mountains.
+The orchard was abandoned in the 1930s.
+Soon after came the demise of the Glenwood Hotel.
 The orchard became overgrown.

-In 1941, the property burned in a forest fire.
-Then brush started to take over.
+In 1941, the property burned in a forest/brush fire.
 The heirs of Charlie Martin agreed to graze it to keep the brush down until a dispute arose.
 Because the land had been effectively tilled and fertilized, everything took off all at once.